shabeer-syed/ACEs/definitions.md

 ### A an integrated conceptual framework to define and develop ACEs
 To overcome previous limitations in developing ACE indicators, we combined previously established theories to develop a "testable" biopsychosocial framework that can help generate predictions of which ACE indicators might be more relevant than others, and why.
 We have diagrammatically summarised the developed integrative conceputal model in the figure below.
 In this model, we integrate the socio-ecological system theory by [Bronfenbrenner (1977)](https://psycnet.apa.org/record/1978-06857-001) and [Belsky (1980)](https://psycnet.apa.org/record/1980-12117-001), attachment theory (Bowlby, 1969–82; Ainsworth et al., 1978), the [cumulative stress or allostatic load model](https://pubmed.ncbi.nlm.nih.gov/22201156/) and cognitive behaviorual theories of emotions(https://psycnet.apa.org/record/1989-26231-001)) to inform the selection of relevant indictaors of ACEs.

-This page briefly summarises  and reference standard that underpinned the development and validation of the ACE indicators.

 ![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/formulation%20lower%20res%201.png)